 As a result of SegWit integration, Litecoin is able to implement Bitcoin’s exciting new Lightning Network technology, in a manner which is cross-compatible with Bitcoin.
 This ensures that Litecoin will remain on the cutting edge of cryptocurrency innovation.

 Litecoin’s reliance on Bitcoin’s codebase does have a downside, that being the duplication of vulnerabilities.
 For example, Litecoin was also exposed to a serious bug recently discovered in Bitcoin’s code.

 In December of 2017, Charlie Lee sold all his LTC.
 In so doing, Lee sought to avoid any conflict of interest between his leading role in Litecoin (specifically as the Managing Director of the Litecoin Foundation and Litecoin code contributor) and his personal financial holdings.

-Lee remains highly influential in Litecoin and the crypto space, with regular media appearances and nearly 800,000 Twitter followers.
+Lee remains highly influential in Litecoin and the crypto space, with regular media appearances and over 840,000 Twitter followers.
 Lee comments regularly on the state of the crypto space as part of the Magical Crypto Friends talk show.

 Choosing a Litecoin Wallet

 If you already have a good Litecoin wallet you can skip this section.